-Our Audit Committee has reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2021 with our management.
+Our Audit Committee has reviewed and discussed our audited financial statements for the fiscal year ended December 31, 2022 with our management.
 Our Audit Committee has discussed with our independent registered public accounting firm the matters required to be discussed by Auditing Standard No. 1301, Communications with Audit Committees, as adopted by the PCAOB.
-Our Audit Committee has also received the written disclosures and the letter from our independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent registered public accounting firm 's independence.
-Based on the foregoing, our Audit Committee recommended to our Board that our audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2021, which was filed with the Securities and Exchange Commission on March 15, 2022.
+Our Audit Committee has also received the written disclosures and the letter from our independent registered public accounting firm required by applicable requirements of the PCAOB regarding the independent accountants' communications with our Audit Committee concerning independence, and has discussed with our independent registered public accounting firm the accounting firm's independence.
+Based on the foregoing, our Audit Committee recommended to our Board that our audited financial statements be included in the Company's Annual Report on Form 10-K for the year ended December 31, 2022, which was filed with the Securities and Exchange Commission on February 28, 2023.